groue/GRMustache/Guides/security.md

                                                  error:NULL];
 ```

-Not being declared as a property, `deleteRecord` is not considered safe.
+Not being declared as a property, the `deleteRecord` key is not considered safe.
 The `deleteRecord` method is not called.

 ### Custom list of safe keys